lvgl/lvgl/docs/details/integration/renderers/nema_gfx.rst

 and not yet working in
 `lv_port_riverdi_stm32u5 <https://github.com/lvgl/lv_port_riverdi_stm32u5>`__

-"src/draw/nema_gfx/lv_draw_nema_gfx_hal.c" implements the HAL functionality required by Nema to allocate memory and lock resources (in this implementation, no locking is done).
-It may conflict with existing definitions if you have an existing Nema HAL implementation.
-You may eliminate the conflict by setting :c:macro:`LV_USE_PROVIDED_NEMA_GFX_HAL_FOR_STM32` to ``0`` to stop LVGL's Nema GFX HAL implementation from compiling.
+NemaGFX requires a simple HAL implementation to allocate memory and optionally lock resources.
+You may use a custom HAL implementation for your platform or use one of the provided implementations by setting :c:macro:`LV_USE_NEMA_HAL` to a value other than :c:macro:`LV_NEMA_HAL_CUSTOM`.

 TSC Images
 **********